LearnWeb3DAO/Celo-Track/Celo-Consensus.md

 ## Epoch Rewards
 Similar to how Ethereum has block rewards, Celo has Epoch Rewards, used for minting and distributing new units of CELO as blocks are produced.

 Epoch Rewards are paid at the end of every epoch (i.e. after multiple blocks) instead of at every block for block rewards in Ethereum.
-They are used to reward users for various things:
+They are used to rewarding users for various things:
 - Rewards for validators and validator groups
 - Rewards for users who locked their CELO to participate in validator elections voting
 - Build up a community fund for protocol development and infrastructure grants